tessel/t1-contribution-guide/firmware-details.md

 For a guide on how to make changes in firmware read the [C to JS guide](https://github.com/tessel/docs/blob/master/tutorials/c-to-js.md).

+## Reading and Writing Pin States

+Tessel has three GPIO pins on each module port and six GPIO pins on the GPIO bank.
+Additionally, The GPIO bank has six pins for reading analog values.

+### Writing to the GPIO pins

+The interface for setting a pin as output and pulling 'high', 'low', setting a pull up or pulldown, or leaving in a 'tri-state' is defined in [`src/hw/hw_digital.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_digital.c).

+Digital pins G4-G6 on the GPIO bank can also be used as [PWM](http://en.wikipedia.org/wiki/Pulse-width_modulation) pins which is handy for moving servos, lighting LEDs, etc. The implementation of PWM can be found in [`src/hw/hw_pwm.c](https://github.com/tessel/firmware/blob/master/src/hw/hw_pwm.c) and takes advantage of the built-in hardware [State Configurable Timer (SCT)](http://www.lpcware.com/content/project/SCTimer-PWM).

+The driver generates a PWM signal with two events: [one for the end of a PWM period](https://github.com/tessel/firmware/blob/master/src/hw/hw_pwm.c#L31), and one for [the end of a duty cycle](https://github.com/tessel/firmware/blob/master/src/hw/hw_pwm.c#L61).
+The end of period event sets the output high and the end of duty cycle event sets the output low.

+**Hardware Limitations**: All of the PWM pins share the same frequency but can have different duty cycles.

+### Reading from the GPIO pins

+The code to set a pin as input and read a digital state is found in [`src/hw/hw_digital.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_digital.c).

+The Analog Pins (A1-A5 on the GPIO bank) can read analog values and convert them to a digital value.
+The implementation can be found in [`src/hw/hw_analog.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_analog.c).

 ## Communication Buses

 There are three hardware communication buses exposed on Tessel: [SPI](http://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus), [I2C](http://en.wikipedia.org/wiki/I%C2%B2C), and [UART](http://en.wikipedia.org/wiki/Uart).
 Each have their own pros and cons as far as speed, number of wires, complexity, etc. which is why different integrated circuits use different protocols.
 These bus protocols can be seen as the analogue of HTTP in the embedded domain (with a different physical layer).